oci-landing-zones/terraform-oci-modules-networking/examples/standard-vcn-oci-native-l7-lbaas-example/README.md

 ## Description

-This is an example for a simple/basic instantiation of the ```terraform-oci-cis-landing-zone-networking``` networking core module, provisioning a complete VCN construct and a complete OCI Native LBaaS construct on top of the respective VCN.
+This is an example for a simple/basic instantiation of the ```terraform-oci-landing-zones-networking``` networking core module, provisioning a complete VCN construct and a complete OCI Native LBaaS construct on top of the respective VCN.

-For detailed description of the ```terraform-oci-cis-landing-zone-networking``` networking core module please refer to the core module specific [README.md](../../README.md) and [SPEC.md](../../SPEC.md).
+For detailed description of the ```terraform-oci-landing-zones-networking``` networking core module please refer to the core module specific [README.md](../../README.md) and [SPEC.md](../../SPEC.md).

 This example is leveraging the fully dynamic characteristics of the complex networking module input to describe the following networking topology: